-Since 2010 supporters and volunteers have been helping village schools in Burin and Madama in the West Bank.
+Supporters and volunteers have been helping village schools in Burin and Madama in the West Bank (Occupied Palestinian Territories) since 2010.
 For a summary of our earlier projects, please click here.

 English language books – delivered!